perceptron8/pinky.ext/README.md

 Pinky needs to read and change your data on TSO-related sites.

-It has no access to any of your personal/profile data.
+It has no access to any of your personal / profile data.

 ## Tips